-Crossing from Johor Bahru to Singapore after the last bus has departed is a last resort, but not an impossible task at hand.
-And with KTM’s awesome timetabling skills which has the evening train from Gemas arriving into JB Sentral at 1.10am, this may become a new necessity.
-Below is a guide on the possible options you may have.
+Crossing from Johor Bahru to Singapore after the last bus has departed is a definite last resort, but not an impossible task at hand.
+And with KTM’s awesome timetabling skills which has the night Ekspres Selatan train from Pulau Sebang (Tampin) and Gemas arriving into JB Sentral at 2.33am, this may become a new necessity.
+Here is a guide on the possible options you may have.

 Last Bus Timings departing from Sultan Iskandar CIQ Complex (Johor Bahru):

 Option 1: Express Bus